VirtusLab/git-machete/README.md

 It can also be installed via Ubuntu Software (simply search for `git-machete`).

-Note: classic confinement is necessary to ensure access e.g. to the editor installed in the system (for rebase TODO list).
+Note: classic confinement is necessary to ensure access to the editor installed in the system (to edit e.g. .git/machete file or rebase TODO list).

 ### Using PPA (Ubuntu)